spozdn/pet/README.rst

    :alt: Ecosystem overview
    :align: center

-`LAMMPS <https://www.lammps.org/#gsc.tab=0>`_, `i-pi <https://ipi-code.org/i-pi/>`_, and `ASE.MD <https://wiki.fysik.dtu.dk/ase/ase/md.html>`_ are molecular simulation engines.
+"`LAMMPS <https://www.lammps.org/#gsc.tab=0>`_, `i-pi <https://ipi-code.org/i-pi/>`_, and `ASE.MD <https://wiki.fysik.dtu.dk/ase/ase/md.html>`_ are molecular simulation engines.
- `MTM <https://github.com/lab-cosmo/metatensor-models>`_ allows to make an interface for models such as PET once and use them immediately in multiple simulation engines.
-(LAMMPS and ASE.MD are currently implemented, but a few others are planned in the future).
+`MTM <https://github.com/lab-cosmo/metatensor-models>`_ enables the creation of a single interface for models such as PET to use them immediately in multiple simulation engines.
+Currently, this is implemented for LAMMPS and ASE.MD, with plans to extend it to additional engines in the future.

- All MD interfaces are currently under development and are not stable. :bash:`pet_train` and :bash:`pet_run` scripts are semistable now.
+All MD interfaces are currently under development and are not stable.
+The :bash:`pet_train` and :bash:`pet_run` scripts are now semi-stable.

-"sp" = Symmetrization Protocol, refers to ECSE.
+"sp" stands for Symmetrization Protocol and refers to ECSE.

 MLIP stands for Machine Learning Interatomic Potential.
-Fitting is supported on energies and/or forces (it is recommended to always use forces).
-:bash:`pet_train_general_target` is intended for fitting multidimensional targets such as eDOS.
-Optionally, a target might be atomic, which means it is given for each atom in the structure, not for the whole atomic configuration.
-Derivatives are not supported for this script.
+Fitting is supported for both energies and/or forces, although it is recommended to always use forces.
+The :bash:`pet_train_general_target` script is designed for fitting multidimensional targets such as eDOS.
+Optionally, a target may be atomic, meaning it is assigned to each atom in the structure rather than the entire atomic configuration.
+Derivatives are not supported by this script.

 +++++++++++++
 Documentation